julianduque/heroku-langchain/README.md

 This SDK includes three main classes:

-- **`HerokuMia`**: Chat completions with support for function calling, structured outputs, and streaming
+- **`ChatHeroku`**: Chat completions with support for function calling, structured outputs, and streaming
 - **`HerokuMiaAgent`**: Autonomous agents with access to Heroku tools and MCP (Model Context Protocol) tools
 - **`HerokuMiaEmbeddings`**: Text embeddings for similarity search, RAG applications, and semantic understanding